 Fun Day Trip to Ngare Ndare Forest

-Ngare Ndare forest has been on my Kenyan bucket list since I learnt of it.
+Ngare Ndare forest has been on my Kenyan bucket list since I learned of it.
 If you are an avid Instagrammer more so a Kenyan one, I am pretty sure you have seen photos of beautiful waterfalls with azure pools on your timeline or people swimming in said pools.
 When a window to join a group day trip to Ngare Ndare forest came up, I jumped at the opportunity.

 I booked my trip with Zuru Adventures and the process was very smooth, from booking to communication.
-The particular package was going for shs 3,300 and was inclusive of round trip transport, a bottle of water, entry frees and lunch.
+The particular package was going for Kshs 3,300 and was inclusive of round trip transport, a bottle of water, entry fees and lunch.
 This was way out of my comfort zone as I have never been part of a group tour.
 I was a bit anxious because I did not know any of the people in the group but that is the beauty of group trips.

 Ngare Ndare forest is located beyond Nanyuki, past Timau.
 Find directions to the forest here.
 The road from Timau to the Forest is murram and rocky.
 A 4WD vehicle is recommended however a 2WD can make it during the drier months of the year.
 Make sure you call the Trust ahead of your visit to ask about the condition of the road and the weather.